docono/CompanyBundle/README.md

 - Ukrainian (v1.0.1) thanks to Olya Batyr
 - Russian (v1.0.1) thanks to Olya Batyr

+#### new in v1.2.1
+- opening times bugfix (closing times)
+- opening times UX improvements

+DO CHECK YOUR TIMES AFTER UPDATE!

 #### new in v1.2.0
 - replaced Twig templates with PHP templates
 - caching